search icon

 So, the above two are the external factors that influence the website’s overall performance and user experience.
 Now let’s take a look at internal factors that you can use to your fullest advantage.

-Managing Themes and Plugins
+Managing themes and plugins

 Managing wordpress themes and plugins helps in optimizing user experience